Rules

 • Pay the resource costs by Burning or Harvesting

-• Move a character or machine to a teammate’s side of the table.
+• Move a character or machine to a new Location, or to your Reserve zone

-• Pay the Move cost shown on the card (if none is shown, the cost is [1]).
+• Pay the Move cost shown in the card rules (if none is shown, the cost is [1]).

-• When you move a card to a teammate, they become the new owner.
+• When you move a card to a Location owned by a teammate, they become the new owner.

 • Replace your Objective card: pay [4] Material, discard the old Objective, then draw and show a new one.